 With a large freestanding bath like this one from our Ellis collection, you can comfortably share the luxury of a spacious bath with your partner

 With the taps, overflow, waste and plug hole all situated in the middle of the bath, double ended baths are a great option for sharing.
 Both ends are usually sloped to provide a comfortable experience for both users.
 No one ends up at the aforementioned “tap end”.

 At 1840mm in length, the stunning Dover cast iron bath from The Bath Co. provides plenty of room for two

 Double ended baths come in various forms, including the more common straight bath, which fits neatly into a corner, a back to wall bath, which only sits against a single wall, or a fully freestanding bath.

-You could even choose a double ended whirlpool bath, like this one from Jacuzzi, for an altogether more luxurious experience.
+You could even choose a double ended whirlpool bath, like this one from Mode Bathrooms, for an altogether more luxurious experience.

-The original, and certainly one of the best.
-This double ended Jacuzzi bath will put a bit of fizz into your bath time
+This double ended whirlpool bath will put a bit of fizz into your bath time

 However, if a bath isn’t quite your thing, there are other ways of sharing your “bathroom time” together.